Handle Streaming Responses in Lambda

 Lambda Function Code

-Quota Management Function (
+Quota Management Function (lambda/quota/index.js)

 javascript